elgentos/magento2-lightspeed/README.md

-# Magento 2 - Lighthouse optimizations
+# Magento 2 - Lightspeed for Lighthouse optimizations

 Process your Google Lighthouse feedback with ease.
 This module defines several sections where you can define common feedback from Google Lighthouse.